 * Reporters/Bloggers Claim Ham & Sarfati Reject Historical Science: Jonathan Sarfati posted on Facebook this week that a friendly reporter overstated her case.
 For Dr. Sarfati does not reject historical science, but draws a distinction between it and observational science.
-Also this week Ken Ham offered, attempting to defend creationism, that his opponents misunderstand the difference between historical and observational science.
-However, this is no defense.
-Arguing against the qualitative distinctions that many creationists draw between these scientific disciplines, RSR hosts Bob Enyart and Fred Williams discuss this topic:
+Also this week Ken Ham argued that his opponents misunderstand the difference between historical and observational science.
+On today's program, however, RSR hosts Bob Enyart and Fred Williams argue against the qualitative distinctions that many creationists draw between these scientific disciplines.

 Creation Movement Wrong on Historical Science

 Does the creation.com article CSI and evolution use good argumentation or poor and arbitrary evidence to justify its claim of a qualitative distinction between observational and historical science?
 At Real Science Radio, we suggest that the creation movement generally, and in particular the article’s publisher, Creation Ministries International, and Answers in Genesis and Ken Ham in his debate with Bill Nye, err in their effort to diminish forensic science of the past as compared to the science of ongoing processes.